• Skip to primary navigation

 Yarn: Rozetti Yarns Alaska (DK Weight #3)

-13. Let it Slip Knit Blanket
+Let It Slip Knit Blanket

 Bigger is better when it comes to free mosaic knitting patterns for blankets.
 Super bulky yarn makes short work of this soft and cozy throw from Yarnspirations.
 A simple geometric pattern forms the striking surface of this luscious lap blanket.
 The clever design works the garter stitch edging along with the main blanket, so you don’t have to worry about making a border after.